Chicagoland’s premier personal injury attorney call (312) 346-8465 now and speak directly to william turner

 Once the police file the crash report, you may obtain a copy online or by mail.
 If you believe you’ve suffered damages due to someone else’s reckless driving, our team will assist you in acquiring a copy of the report.

-What Should I Do If I Do Not Call the Police?
+What Should I Do if I Do Not Call the Police?

 We never recommend this, but if you do not call the police after an auto accident, and there is no responding officer to file the report, you’ll need to make sure you file one within ten days of the accident.